kompics/kompact/docs/src/local/communication/system.md

 # System

 In order to run any Kompact component, we need a `KompactSystem`.
-The system managed the runtime variables, the thread pool, logging, and many aspects of the Kompact.
+The system manages the runtime variables, the thread pool, logging, and many aspects of the Kompact.
 Such a system is created from a `KompactConfig` via the `build()` function.
 The config instance allows customisation of many parameters of the runtime, which we will discuss in upcoming sections.
 For now, the `default()` instance will do just fine.
 It creates a thread pool with one thread for each CPU core, as reported by [num_cpus](https://crates.io/crates/num_cpus), schedules fairly between messags and events, and does some internal message/event batching to improve performance.

 > **Note:** As opposed to Kompics, in Kompact it is perfect viable to have multiple systems running in the same process, for example with different configurations.

 When a Kompact system is not used anymore it should be shut down via the `shutdown()` function.
 Sometimes it is a component instead of the main-thread that must decide when to shut down.
-In that case, it can use `self.ctx.system().shutdown_async()` and the main-thread can wait for this complete with `await_termination()`.
+In that case, it can use `self.ctx.system().shutdown_async()` and the main-thread can wait for this to complete with `await_termination()`.

 > **Note:** Neither `shutdown_async()` nor `await_termination()` has a particularly efficient implementation, as this should be a relatively rare thing to do in the lifetime of a Kompact system, and thus doesn't warrant optimisation at this point.
 That also means, though, that `await_termination()` should definitely **not** be used as a timing marker in a benchmark, as *some* people have done with the equivalent Akka API.